chef-boneyard/inspec-oneview/docs/resources/oneview_servers.md

 The version of the server hardware firmware (ROM).
 After updating the ROM (BIOS) firmware for a server, the server hardware page and the REST API may report an inaccurate ROM version until the server is next powered on and allowed to complete the power-on self-test (POST).

+This version is normally in the following format:

+`Ixx vx.xx mm/dd/YYYY` which maps onto `type version date`

+The resource will split these out into components that can be tested indivdually.

+#### rom_version_type

+Returns the first part of the version component.
+This refers to the system type.

+#### rom_version_version

+Returns the version component.
+To make it easier to compare version numbers

 ### serial_number

 Serial number of the server hardware